dpays/esteem8app.github.io/docs/contributing-kit/README.md

 Esteem8 project will greatly appreciates your contributions.

-**Contributions can be rewarded using the steem network by publishing your contributions in form of a publication on the steem network**.
+**Contributions can be rewarded** by publishing your features with the [New feature template](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/contributing-kit/New-feature-template.md) on the Steem network.

 Please read first the project [Strategic objective](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/Strategic-objective.md).